 There are many Lost Lakes in Colorado.
 Apparently.
 I didn’t realize this until I just googled “Lost Lake” in an attempt to verify the mileage of this hike and a whole bunch of options came up.
 Turns out there are at least 7 or 8 of them.
 Back in the day, people must not have been very good at keeping track of all the lakes.

-Anyway, on an unseasonably warm February day Pat and I headed out with another couple to snowshoe to the Lost Lake that’s just outside of Nederland, Colorado, a small town about an hour west of Boulder.
+Anyway, on an unseasonably warm February day Pat and I headed out with our friends Kaylyn and Holden to snowshoe to the Lost Lake that’s just outside of Nederland, Colorado, a small town about an hour west of Boulder.
 This is one of the more highly recommended snowshoe hikes in the area due to its proximity to Denver and relative ease.
 The last section to the lake is very steep, but other than that it was a gradual and scenic couple miles.

 Lost Lake is located about 1.6 miles (2.6 km) from Hessie Trailhead west of Nederland.
 Since it was winter and the gate was closed, we had to park and walk the last 0.5 miles (0.8 km) up the road, making it about a 2.1 mile (3.4 km) one-way trip with just under 900 feet (275 m) of elevation gain.
 This is a very popular hike; we arrived around 8:30am and were able to park fairly close, but by the time we made it back to the trailhead at 11 parking was extending quite a distance down the road.
 During the summer months there is a shuttle from Nederland to alleviate the parking nightmare.